hongkuancn/fccproj-WeatherApp/README.md

 This is a frontend project from freeCodeCamp which can show your local weather.

-I built a simple server for it, and pushed it to Heroku.
+I built a simple server for it, and pushed it to Heroku.<br />
 Heroku Link: [https://rocky-mesa-75540.herokuapp.com](https://rocky-mesa-75540.herokuapp.com)

-You can change the unit of temperature with a simple click.
+__Function__: You can change the unit of temperature with a simple click.

 Remember to allow your website to use your current location.